 I don’t think about anything else when I’m fishing.
 As much as I love work, I don’t think about it.
 That balance really helps me.
 It also teaches me patience since as any fisherman knows, the fish don’t come when you call them.
 But I don’t have to catch any fish to have fun.
 It’s about just being out there and enjoying God’s creation.

 I also find it’s a great way to get to know friends or clients better.
 There are a lot of similarities between fishing and golf.
 If you get somebody on the golf course or in the boat, you can spend time with them and get to know them without worrying or talking about business.
-The time together helps build a relationship of trust.
+The time together helps build deeper relationships that are very important.